ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 #### [Topic Monitor](#topic-monitor)

-In order to check the topics of OpenManipulator Controller, we will use [rqt][rqt] provided by ROS.
-The rqt is a Qt-based framework for GUI development for ROS.
-The rqt is a tool that allows users to easily see the topic status by displaying all the topics in the topic list.
-There are topic names, types, bandwidth, Hz, value in GUI.
+In order to check the topics of OpenManipulator controller, you can use [rqt][rqt] provided by ROS.
+Rqt is a Qt-based framework for GUI development for ROS.
+Rqt allows users to easily see topic status by displaying all topics on a topic list.
+You can see topic name, type, bandwidth, Hz and value on rqt.

-Run the rqt.
+Run rqt.
 ``` bash
 $ rqt
 ```